-It is important for you to read the information contained in this guide which is designed to help you understand your academic year educational expenses and the financial aid resources available to you to help meet those expenses.
+It is important for you to read the information contained in this guide.
+It is designed to help you understand the financial aid resources available to you and or a parent to help meet educational expenses.
 Our office will communicate with you through your official Vanderbilt.edu email account.
 Please promptly respond to all requests from our office to avoid delays in fund disbursement.

 Your Financial Aid Award

-You will view your initial and revised financial aid award through YES .
-The Financial Aid link in YES contains your complete financial aid offer, cost of attendance, your checklist(s), and anticipated aid disbursement information.
+You may view your financial aid award through YES .
+The Financial Aid link displays your financial aid offer, cost of attendance, your checklist(s), and anticipated aid disbursements.

-- If you are receiving additional financial aid assistance not listed on your financial aid award please complete the Outside Resources and Scholarship form and return to our office.
-Please review the details on that form on how to remit those payments to Vanderbilt are included on that form.
+- Report any other financial aid not included in YES.
+Complete the Outside Resources and Scholarship form and return it to our office.
+Instructions on how to remit those payments to Vanderbilt are included on that form.

 - Your financial aid may be reduced if your semester enrollment changes (you enroll less than full-time or drop credit hours during the term).
-If a reduction of financial aid may be necessary due to part-time status or if you withdraw from the university.
-The award revisions will be in accordance to relevant financial aid program policies and regulations.
+If a reduction of financial aid is necessary due to part-time status or totally withdrawing from the university the award revisions will be in accordance to relevant program requirements.

-- The Office of Student Accounts issues E-bills and receives payments.
+- The Office of Student Accounts issues electronic bills and receives all payments.

-- You must reapply for federal financial aid every year by submitting a Free Application for Federal Student Aid (FAFSA) and the College Board CSS Profile, if applicable.
+- You must reapply for financial aid every year by submitting a Free Application for Federal Student Aid (FAFSA) and the College Board CSS Profile, if applicable.